woocommerce/woocommerce-admin/docs/features/onboarding.md

 ## Onboarding filters

 * `woocommerce_onboarding_profile_properties` filters the properties we track as part of the profile wizard (such as information from store/business details steps).
+When the `completed` property is set to true, the profile wizard is completely dismissed and hidden.
 * `woocommerce_rest_onboarding_profile_object_query` filters the query arguments for requests to `/wc-admin/onboarding/profile`.
 * `woocommerce_rest_prepare_onboarding_profile` filters the response for requests to `/wc-admin/onboarding/profile`.
 * `rest_onboarding_profile_collection_params` filters the collection parameters for requests to  `/wc-admin/onboarding/profile`.